 Bacterial fertilizers: nitrogen-fixing bacteria, phosphorus-solubilizing bacteria, and potassium-releasing bacteria.

-Fungal fertilizer: This type of fertilizer includes two types of ectomycorrhizal fungi and endophytic mycorrhizal fungi, such as arbuscular mycorrhizal fungi, mycorrhizal fungi,orchid mycorrhizal fungi and Trichoderma spp.
+Fungal fertilizer: This type of fertilizer includes two kinds of ectomycorrhizal fungi and endophytic mycorrhizal fungi, such as arbuscular mycorrhizal fungi, mycorrhizal fungi, orchid mycorrhizal fungi, and Trichoderma spp.

 Actinomycete fertilizers: such as antibiotics;

 Phosphorus-solubilizing microbial fertilizers, potassium-releasing microbial fertilizers, and organic matter-decomposing microbial fertilizers, such as legume inoculants and soil phosphorus activators.
-Microbial fertilizers of the same type can also be fertilizers of different microbial species, such as phosphorus-solubilizing bacteria, which can be either bacterial fertilizers or fungal fertilizers because the same microorganism has different functions, or different microorganisms have the same function.
+Microbial fertilizers of the same type can also be fertilizers of different microbial species, such as phosphorus-solubilizing bacteria, which can be either bacterial fertilizers or fungal fertilizers because the same microorganism has different functions, or various organisms have the same purpose.

 Divided by the number of microorganisms